openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

   top-level statements are executed only once before a call to any other function, or before the access to any top-level variable of the separate module.
-- If a separate module is used a program, then top-level statements are used as a program entry point (see :ref:`Program Entry Point`).
+- If a separate module is used as a program, then top-level statements are used as a program entry point (see :ref:`Program Entry Point`).
+Note that an empty set of top-level statements implies an empty program entry point which does nothing.
 If the separate module has the ``main`` function, then it is executed after the execution of the top-level statements.

 .. code-block:: typescript
    :linenos: